V4Fire/Client/src/components/friends/async-render/README.md

 ```

 In addition to elements with promises or asynchronous iterable structures,
-`asyncRender.iterate` can take a promise that returns a valid value to iterate.
+`asyncRender.iterate` can accept a promise that returns a valid value for iteration.

 ```
 < .container v-async-target